mwrossi/cfr_extremes/bedrock/README.txt

 File				Description
 --------------------------------------------------------------------------------------------------------------------
-calibration_patches.kmz		location of calibration patches to view in Google Earth calibration_patches.gdb		geodatabase includes vector version of classification maps, derived 1-m raster of
+calibration_patches.kmz		location of calibration patches to view in Google Earth calibration_patches.gdb.zip	zipped geodatabase includes vector version of classification maps, derived 1-meter
-				classification maps, and 1-m raster of slope for each patch
+				raster of classification maps, and 1-m raster of slope for each patch
 --------------------------------------------------------------------------------------------------------------------

 III.
 PATCH DESCRIPTIONS